apache/fury/.github/pull_request_template.md

 <!--
-**Thanks for contributing to Fury.**
+**Thanks for contributing to Fory.**

-**If this is your first time opening a PR on fury, you can refer to [CONTRIBUTING.md](https://github.com/apache/fury/blob/main/CONTRIBUTING.md).**
+**If this is your first time opening a PR on fory, you can refer to [CONTRIBUTING.md](https://github.com/apache/fory/blob/main/CONTRIBUTING.md).**

 Contribution Checklist

-    - The **Apache Fury (incubating)** community has restrictions on the naming of pr titles.
-You can also find instructions in [CONTRIBUTING.md](https://github.com/apache/fury/blob/main/CONTRIBUTING.md).
+    - The **Apache Fory (incubating)** community has restrictions on the naming of pr titles.
+You can also find instructions in [CONTRIBUTING.md](https://github.com/apache/fory/blob/main/CONTRIBUTING.md).

-    - Fury has a strong focus on performance.
+    - Fory has a strong focus on performance.
 If the PR you submit will have an impact on performance, please benchmark it first and provide the benchmark result here.
 -->

 ## What does this PR do?